HomeMy WebLinkAbout1993-06-BOS-min SELECTMEN'S MEETING

 Upon motion duly made and seconded, it was voted to ratify the

-phone poll of the Board taken on June 21, 1993 to approve the
+phone poll of the Board taken on June 21 , 1993 to approve the

-application for a one Day Liquor License by the Lexington Knights
+application for a One Day Liquor License by the Lexington Knights

-of Columbus for a Singles Dance to be held on Saturday, June 26,
+of Columbus for a Singles Dance to be held on Saturday, June 26 ,

-1993 in Heritage Hall, 177 Bedford Street, from 8:00 to Midnight.
+1993 in Heritage Hall , 177 Bedford Street, from 8:00 to Midnight.

-USE OF BATTLEGRE N
+USE OF BATTLEGREEN

 Upon motion duly made and seconded, it was voted to grant